codybartfast/dirpaths/README.md

 `upload` are predefined.
 Other top level directories can be accessed using `GetDir(name)`.

-The `Path` property returns the path for the directory.  `CheckedPath` checks if the directory exists and creates it if doesn't exist.
+The `Path` property returns the path for the directory.  `CheckedPath` first checks if the directory exists and creates it if doesn't exist.

     using Fmbm.Dir;